privatejava/encoins-tools/INSTALL.md

-# Encoins-relay installation guide
+# ENCOINS Relay installation guide

 This guide is written for a clean Ubuntu 22.04.3 LTS (minimal installation option).
-To install the relayer on another OS, you might need to make some adjustments.
+To install the relay on another OS, you might need to make some adjustments.
+Steps 1-7 repeat the steps necessary for running a Cardano node.

 1. Add ```.local/bin``` folder to path: